-Marijuana is the most common method of cannabis ingestion.
-You could light up a joint or a glass bong and be rewarded quickly with a noticeable high, depending on how much you consume, how often you consume, the cannabinoids included, and the potency of the product.
+Smoking marijuana is the most common method of cannabis ingestion.
+You could light up a joint or a glass pipe or bong and be quickly rewarded with a fast-acting and noticeable high, depending on how much you consume, how often you consume, the cannabinoids included, and the potency of the product.

-With cannabis edibles, you have to wait for the effects of the THC or other cannabinoids.
-It usually can take an hour and sometimes more, depending on several things such as how often you ingest cannabis, your weight, and THC content.
+With cannabis edibles, you have to wait for the onset of effects of THC or other cannabinoids.
+It can usually take an hour or two and sometimes longer, depending on several things such as how often you ingest cannabis, the amount consumed, your weight, and THC content.

-Novice marijuana users sometimes wait for the high and think it’s not coming, only to eat more edibles and then discover the paranoia and other effects are too much.
-You don’t want to go there.
-Let’s look at how the dosage rules can make a difference.
+Novice marijuana users sometimes become impatient while waiting for the high to take effect and think it’s not coming, only to eat more edibles and then discover the paranoia and other adverse effects are too much to handle.

 What Impacts the Edibles High